Maria Skłodowska-Curie Museum: History

 The museum is housed in an 18th-century apartment building (the Łyszkiewicz apartment building) at Freta Street (ulica Freta) 16 in Warsaw's "New Town".
 The building has been rebuilt several times.
 After Maria Skłodowska-Curie's death in 1934, a plaque was attached to the building, commemorating her birth there and her epochal scientific discoveries.

 During the 1944 Warsaw Uprising the building was deliberately demolished by the German forces, but the plaque survived and was put back after the building was rebuilt following World War II.

 Collections

 The museum is biographical in character, with permanent exhibits and periodic special exhibits.
 The holdings include photographs, letters, documents, the scientist's personal effects, comments by Maria and her husband Pierre Curie and others about her and her work and discoveries, and films in Polish, English and French about her and about physics and chemistry.

 Prominently illustrated are Skłodowska-Curie's work in France and her involvement in scientific organizations and in the founding of the Paris and Warsaw Radium Institutes.

 The museum endeavors to stimulate and support the interest of scholars, students and the general public in the life and achievements of Maria Skłodowska-Curie.

 The museum is open Tuesday through Sunday, and closed on Mondays and Polish national holidays.
-Information may be obtained by email at muzeum.msc@neostrada.pl.